idrinth-thalui/core/dialogue/idrinthFollowerDialogueSurvivalColdIdle.md

 ## Chilly

-- This is as cold as the way Nords like their met.
+- This is as cold as the way Nords like their mead.
 - As cold as a vampire's heart...

 ## Very Cold